tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_1.md

 # Models

 In sharpino models are collections of entities.
-A model can contain references to elements of other models only indirectly, for example using external ids.
+A model can contain references to elements of other models only indirectly, for example by including their ids.

 A Simple model for todo items: